BlueIronGirl/spring-microservices-showcase/README.md

 - http://34.34.139.203:8000/currency-exchange/from/USD/to/INR

 ## Currency Conversion Service
-The Currency-Exchange-Service is a microservice to get currency-exchange-objects from the currency-exchange-service.
+The Currency-Exchange-Service is a microservice to get currency-exchange-objects from the currency-exchange-service and calculate the result of the currency conversion.
 This is implemented in 2 ways: with rest-template and with open-feign.
 Options for telemetry are also implemented.
 ### Local-URLs: